A Practical Guide to Safe Online Payments in Australia

 Before entering any payment information, always check the website's address bar.
 The presence of a padlock icon and an address that begins with "https://" means the connection is secure and your data is encrypted.
 This is a non-negotiable first step for any online transaction.

-Set up Real-Time Transaction Alerts
+Set Up Real-Time Transaction Alerts

 Leverage Secure Payment Platforms

-• Digital Wallets (Apple Pay, Google Pay): These services use a security feature called tokenization.
+Digital Wallets (Apple Pay, Google Pay): These services use a security feature called tokenisation.
 This process substitutes your actual card details with a unique digital "token," meaning the merchant never sees or stores your real card number.
 This significantly reduces the risk of your details being stolen in a data breach.

 Practice Strong Password Hygiene